iTorongo/ngx-loader-spinner/projects/ngx-loader-spinner/README.md

 ````
 <ngx-loader-spinner></ngx-loader-spinner>
 ````

-Inject `NgxLoaderSpinnerService` in your component constructor.
+Inject `NgxLoaderSpinnerService` in your component constructor.<br>
 Show or hide the loader by using `NgxLoaderSpinnerService.show()` and `NgxLoaderSpinnerService.hide()`